2019 Winner Adetiloro Ibitoye with Prize Founder Nancy Schuh

-2018 – WIRDAH KHAN, a resident of Clinton Hill and recent graduate of Benjamin Banneker Academy in Clinton Hill, is the winner of the 2018 Joseph E. Mohbat Prize for Writing.
+WIRDAH KHAN, is a resident of Clinton Hill and a recent graduate of Benjamin Banneker Academy.
+Her family is originally from Pakistan.

 What inspired Wirdah to apply for the Mohbat Prize award was the essay topic. #MeToo made her realize that she had a lot to say.
-She credits her love of reading for her natural inclination toward writing.
-She likes the freedom of expressing herself through writing.
+She credits her love of reading for her natural inclination towards writing.
+The written word, she explains, allows a profound freedom to express herself.

-Wirdah plans to major in Biology at Brooklyn College where she will begin classes this fall.
+Wirdah is majoring in Biology at Brooklyn College.
 A career in Medicine may be in her future.

-RUNNER UP – ZARIA HARRELL, also a Banneker graduate, will be studying psychology at Kean University in New Jersey.
+ZARIA HARRELL, also a Banneker graduate, is studying psychology at Kean University in New Jersey.

-Casey’s compelling essay on the theme “What is special to me about Brooklyn?” has earned him the award and $1500 check, which will be presented to him at the 2017 Benjamin Banneker graduation on June 28.
-Casey, the first male recipient of the Prize, will be studying Natural Resource Management at SUNY ESF in Syracuse in the fall.
+Casey’s compelling essay on the theme “What is special to me about Brooklyn?” earned him the award and a $1500 check.
+Casey, the first male recipient of the Prize, is in the Natural Resource Management program at SUNY ESF in Syracuse.

 2017 Runner Up Samantha King